LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/angular-lsn1/inside-app-folder.rst

          <!-- List items here... -->
       </ul>

-``app.component.html`` contains the structure and some of the text seen on the "Welcome to..." page.
-Note that line 3 contains the placeholder ``{{ title }}`` that gets filled with data passed in from another file.
+``app.component.html`` contains the structure and most of the text seen on the "Welcome to..." page.
+Note the placeholder ``{{title}}`` in line 3.
+This gets filled with data passed in from another file, and it allows us to modify the content on the page without revising the HTML.

 ``app.component.html`` serves as the main template for your webpage.
 This file will usually NOT hold a lot of HTML code.
 Instead, it will contain many